Enhanced adic formalism and perverse t-structures for higher Artin stacks: Hyperdescent properties

-We denote by $\PSLt[,\wrc]$ (resp.\ $\PSRt[,\rc,\wlc]$) the full subcategory of $\PSLt$ (resp.\ $\PSRt$) spanned by those $\cC$ that are weakly right complete (resp.\ right complete and weakly left complete).
-These full subcategories are stable under small limits in $\PSRt$.
+We denote by $\PSLt[,\r{wrc}]$ (resp.\ $\PSRt[,\r{rc},\r{wlc}]$) the full subcategory of $\PSLt$ (resp.\ $\PSRt$) spanned by those $\cC$ that are weakly right complete (resp.\ right complete and weakly left complete).
+This full subcategory is stable under small limits in $\PSLt$ (resp.\ $\PSRt$).

 \begin{proposition} Consider a diagram